Newry City A.F.C.: Post Darren Mullen Era

-In 2023, manager Darren Mullen stood down, having been in charge since the clubs reformation in 2012, with Mullen's assistant Gary Boyle replacing him at the helm.
+In 2023, manager Darren Mullen stood down, having been in charge since the club's reformation in 2012, with Mullen's assistant Gary Boyle replacing him at the helm.
 The transition did not prove to be a successful one.
 With the club rooted to the foot of the NIFL Premiership table, Boyle resigned on 26 December 2023 following a 4–0 defeat to Glenavon.

 On 2 January 2024, the club appointed former Warrenpoint Town and Cliftonville manager Barry Gray as Boyle's successor on a long-term contract.

-In April 2024, the clubs relegation was confirmed, following confirmation that Portadown had won the NIFL Championship, meaning Dundela, who were ineligible to be promoted, could not win the league.
+In April 2024, the club's relegation was confirmed, following confirmation that Portadown had won the NIFL Championship, meaning Dundela, who were ineligible to be promoted, could not win the league.

 Rivalries

-The club and its fans have a good-natured rivalry/relationship with local neighbours Warrenpoint Town F.C., whose rise from the Mid Ulster league into senior football coincided with the demise of the original Newry City F.C., with 'the Point' inheriting much of the former clubs playing squad at the time.
-Separated by only six miles, with Newry City's home ground, the Newry Showgrounds, on the southern outskirts of the city, situated on the route out of Newry toward Warrenpoint, matches between the two have been dubbed "the Mourne Ultimatum" and victory in such matches as "the Mourne Supremacy" (a pun referencing the Jason Bourne films).
+The club and its fans have a friendly rivalry/relationship with local neighbours Warrenpoint Town F.C., whose rise from the Mid Ulster league into senior football coincided with the demise of the original Newry City F.C., with 'the Point' inheriting much of the former clubs playing squad at the time.
+Separated by six miles, with Newry City's home ground, the Newry Showgrounds, on the southern outskirts of the city, situated on the route out of Newry toward Warrenpoint, matches between the two have been dubbed "the Mourne Ultimatum" and victory in such matches as "the Mourne Supremacy" (a pun referencing the Jason Bourne films).